-I highly recommend a day tour with Santorini Wine Adventure Tours while you’re visiting Santorini.
-Not only will you learn about this ancient growing technique that has been protecting and allowing the grapes to grown on Santorini island for many decades, you’ll also be introduced to the island’s flagship grape, Assyrtiko, and have the opportunity to try many of the top wines produced on the island.
+I highly recommend taking a winery tour with while you’re visiting Santorini.
+Not only will you learn about this technique that has been protecting and allowing the grapes to grown on Santorini island for many decades, you’ll also be introduced to the island’s flagship grape, Assyrtiko, and have the opportunity to try many of the top wines produced on the island.

 Our first stop, at Boutari, was also our favorite.
 The winery has a fantastic set up for wine tasting.
 They’d set up a beautiful table for our group with a tasting sheet, glasses and the bottles of wine we were trying.
 Evan explained all of wines as we tasted them, and showed us how to expertly taste the wine, which can sometimes be boring, but Evan made it fun for everyone, and we all learned a lot about identifying what we were tasting and smelling.

 Our second stop was at Gavalas, a traditional family winery.
 They still have a traditional grape-stomping cellar where they still maintain the ceremony of stomping the grapes with family and neighbors.
 Of course, they mostly use more modern methods these days to make their wine.